 Earlier Exact Solar shared the great story of a holiday gift of solar energy to the members of United Christian Church in Levittown, Pennsylvania.
 The church and the company are both honored that long time local reporter Joan Hellyer was inspired to write about it.
-To see more about the project, visit the Solar for Faith Communities page.

 United Christian Church Going Solar